lauringlab/Sequencing_bioinformatic_pipelines/README.md

 # Sequencing_bioinformatic_pipelines
- scripts andd reference files needed to make consensus sequences for Flu, Covid, and RSV
+ Scripts and reference files needed to make consensus sequences for Influenza, SARS-CoV-2, and RSV.
+ Includes scripts for both miseq and nextseq platforms for Influenza and SARS-CoV-2.
+ RSV only has scripts for the nextseq.
+Subdirectories include additional READMEs with details for each pipeline.